kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 ### §142.35   Applicability.

-This subpart prescribes the curriculum and syllabus requirements for the issuance of a training center certificate and training specifications for training, testing, and checking conducted to meet the requirements of part 61 of this chapter.
+This subpart prescribes the curriculum and syllabus requirements for the issuance of a training center certificate and training specifications for training, testing, and checking conducted to meet the requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 ### §142.37   Approval of flight aircrew training program.

 \(a\) Except as provided in paragraph (b) of this section, each applicant for, or holder of, a training center certificate must apply to the Administrator for training program approval.

-\(b\) A curriculum approved under SFAR 58 of part 121 of this chapter is approved under this part without modifications.
+\(b\) A curriculum approved under SFAR 58 of [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] is approved under this part without modifications.

 \(c\) Application for training program approval shall be made in a form and in a manner acceptable to the Administrator.